w3c/wai-curricula/content/designer/visual-design.md

 Students should be able to:

 * explain how appropriate use of color enables people with disabilities to read, understand, and distinguish components
-* determine sufficient contrast ratiofor text, images of text, and controls
+* determine sufficient contrast ratio for text, images of text, and controls
 * design text and images of text that have a contrast ratio of at least 4.5:1 with respect to their background
 * design large-scale text and images of text that have a contrast ratio of at least 3:1 with respect to their background
-* design components and graphics that have a contrast ratio of at least 3:1 with respect to their background
+* design user interface components and graphics that have a contrast ratio of at least 3:1 with respect to their background
 * define layouts to enable users to change colors based on customized screen sizes, screen configurations, and style sheets
 * use visual cues in addition to text color, for example by using different patterns, shapes, and icons
 * use text to complement information provided visually